 13. Glamorous Wedding Hairstyles

-Another timeless example is this luxurious take on nuptial hair.
+Another timeless example is this luxurious take on bridal hair.
 The hairstyle in itself is quite simple.
 If you look closely you will see that it’s just a few classic curls.
 However, the eye goes immediately to the large, diamond-studded accessory on the side.

 14. DIY Wedding Updos